 Co-Director of the Cochlear Implant Program Otolaryngologist

-Senior Vice President for the Children’s National Hospital-Based Specialties Center Otolaryngologist
+Senior Vice President, Children’s National Hospital-Based Specialties Center Otolaryngologist

 Plastic and Reconstructive Surgeon